kubernetes-sigs/lws/keps/238-controller-revision/README.md

 know that this has succeeded?
 -->

-Stores the state of the LWS object in order to use the correct version when recreating a replica.
+ - Stores the state of the LWS object in order to use the correct version when recreating a replica.
+ - Change the mechanism with which we determine whether an LWS object has changed.

 ### Non-Goals